 Willow Rock Brewing Company

 Located a short drive from downtown Syracuse is Willow Rock Brewing Company.
-Opened in early 2016, Willow Rock offers some incredibly delicious beers, as well as one of the most popular beer brands in the city’s history: Congress Beer.
+Opened in 2015, Willow Rock offers some incredibly delicious beers, as well as one of the most popular beer brands in the city’s history: Congress Beer.

 Their tasting room is located in an industrial area just south of Syracuse University’s Skytop campus.
 Inside, there is a small tasting room that’s sectioned off, but most of the rest of the building is split between the brewing equipment and a large open room filled with picnic tables and ping pong tables.